Why Holding One Position Causes Tech Neck

 Your body is a precisely balanced biomechanical machine, well-suited to a wide range of movement and activities.
 And it relies on that wide range of movements and activities to stay healthy.
 It can handle occasional sessions of unusual postures, but when you’re forced to hold these for hours on end, problems start to happen.

-Anytime you’re tied to a technological device that coaxes you into bad posture, your involvement can make you unaware of the negative conditions you’re creating.
+Anytime you’re using a technological device, it can encourage bad posture.
+Often, you may not realize the negative effects it’s causing.
+Your prolonged involvement can worsen these conditions over time.
 When your neck and shoulders start to tighten and pain begins, it’s called tech neck.
 The team at Atlas Neurosurgery and Spine Center can help you when the problem becomes chronic, but with attention to just a few points, you may be able to combat the symptoms of tech neck on your own.

 Force loads and your neck